Mesa Arch In Canyonlands National Park

 Horsethief Campground is just outside of the park on Bureau of Land Management land.

-Kayenta Campground in Dead Horse Point State Park, where we stayed during our visit, is about a 30-minute away.
+Kayenta Campground in Dead Horse Point State Park, where we stayed during our visit, is about a 30-minute drive away.
 I recommend this place; it was awesome.

 Devil’s Garden Campground in Arches National Park is about 52 miles away.